nygctech/SPACE-Tag-preprocessing/README.md

 #### `ref` - Reference genome

-`spatial_multiome` uses the `bowtie2` aligner and expects references in a compatible format.
+`SPACE-Tag` uses the `bowtie2` aligner and expects references in a compatible format.
 If you have a `genome.fa` or `genome.fa.gz` file that contains the genome you would like to align to, run the following command to generate a `bowtie2`-compatible reference:

 ```
 bowtie2-build genome.fa {prefix}